oskogstad/JaWS/README.md

 # JaWS

-JaWS is a Java Websocket Server implemented for an assignment in a network programming at NTNU.
+JaWS is a Java Websocket Server implemented for an assignment in a network programming course at NTNU.